Skip to content

 Limitations & Future Work

-• At low IPC settings (e.g., IPC=10), DDOQ still lags behind RDED's patch-based approach (RDED 42.0% vs. DDOQ 33.1% with UNet backbone).
+• In low IPC settings (e.g., IPC=10), it still lags behind the patch-based method of RDED (RDED 42.0% vs DDOQ 33.1% with UNet backbone).

 Rating

-• Novelty: ⭐⭐⭐⭐⭐ (Optimal quantization perspective + consistency proof; outstanding theoretical contribution)
+• Novelty: ⭐⭐⭐⭐⭐ (Optimal quantization perspective + consistency proof, outstanding theoretical contribution)